-Repaving of roads and reworking of utility lines or pipelines are not regulated under this permit unless five or more acres of underlying and/or surrounding soil are cleared, graded or excavated as part of the operation.
-A construction activity does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of the site/facility.
-If a construction activity is only performed to maintain its original purpose, then LPDES permit coverage under this general permit is not required to discharge storm water from that construction activity.
+Repaving of roads and reworking of utility lines or pipelines are not regulated under this permit unless one or more acres of underlying and/or surrounding soil are cleared, graded, or excavated as part of the operation.
+A small construction activity does not include routine maintenance that is performed to preserve the original line and grade, hydraulic capacity, or original purpose of the site/facility.
+If a construction activity involves less than five acres of land disturbance and that activity is performed only to maintain the original purpose of the facility/structure, then its construction storm water discharge does not require coverage under this Louisiana Pollutant Discharge Elimination System (LPDES) general permit.
 Such activities include replacing structures that are due for and require maintenance.
 In order to qualify as a routine maintenance activity, the land disturbance shall not go beyond the footprint of the previous structure.
-Examples of routine maintenance include:
+Examples of routine maintenance activities include the following:

-- Berm Repair or Topsoil Replacement Along Shoulders placing berm material or topsoil on shoulders adjacent to pavement to eliminate drop-offs; - Bridge Abutment Repairs, Deck Overlays, and Deck Replacement; - Bridge Replacement without widening; - Chip Sealing placing asphalt or polymer binder and stone on existing roads; - Culvert Replacement/Repair/Lining replacing/repairing/relining a culvert with the same line, grade, and hydraulic capacity and within US Army Corps of Engineers (USACE) Nationwide Permit (NWP) #3 parameters; - Curb Repairs repairing existing curbing along a roadway; - Ditch Cleanout maintaining or restoring original flow line and cross-section only; - Fence Repair/Replacement; - Lighting Maintenance; - Linear Grading reshaping of graded shoulders to establish proper drainage away from pavement; - Loop Detector Repairs repairing loop detectors in existing pavement; - Noise Wall Repair; - Partial Depth Pavement Repairs isolated repairs of surface courses of pavement; - Pothole Filling; Resurfacing replacing several inches of asphalt wearing course by milling existing surface and replacing with new material; - Road Re-paving with new asphalt provided the activity does not expose soil to storm water; - Sign Repair/Maintenance installing or repairing traffic signs and poles/posts; - Signal Installation/Maintenance installing or repairing traffic signals and poles/posts; and - Tree/Brush Removal when it is considered a road maintenance activity.
+- Berm Repair or Topsoil Replacement Along Shoulders placing berm material or topsoil on shoulders adjacent to pavement to eliminate drop-offs; - Bridge Abutment Repairs, Deck Overlays, and Deck Replacement; - Bridge Replacement without widening; - Chip Sealing placing asphalt or polymer binder and stone on existing roads; - Culvert Replacement/Repair/Lining replacing/repairing/relining a culvert with the same line, grade, and hydraulic capacity and within US Army Corps of Engineers Nationwide Permit (NWP) #3 parameters; - Curb Repairs repairing existing curbing along a roadway; - Ditch Cleanout maintaining or restoring original flow line and cross-section only; - Fence Repair/Replacement; - Lighting Maintenance;

+- Linear Grading reshaping of graded shoulders to establish proper drainage away from pavement; - Loop Detector Repairs repairing loop detectors in existing pavement; - Noise Wall Repair; - Partial Depth Pavement Repairs isolated repairs of surface courses of pavement; - Pothole Filling; Resurfacing replacing several inches of asphalt wearing course by milling existing surface and replacing with new material; - Road Re-paving with new asphalt, provided the activity does not expose soil to storm water; - Sign Repair/Maintenance installing or repairing traffic signs and poles/posts; - Signal Installation/Maintenance installing or repairing traffic signals and poles/posts; and Tree/Brush Removal - when it is considered a road maintenance activity.

-The following examples of activities that commonly disturb less than five acres, and if disturbing less than one acre and not part of a common plan of development, do not require a permit:
+The following examples of activities that commonly disturb less than one acre, and if disturbing less than one acre and are not part of a common plan of development, do not require a permit:

-- Full Depth Pavement Repairs isolated repairs of pavement build-up down to sub-grade; - Guardrail Installation/Replacement installing or repairing with minor grading work to create proper grade for end assemblies; and - Road Replacement without adding any lanes.
+- Full Depth Pavement Repairs isolated repairs of pavement build-up down to sub-grade; - Guardrail Installation/Replacement installing or repairing with minor grading work to create proper grade for end assemblies; - Road Replacement without adding any lanes.